Jaguar Mark X: Eight seater

-In 1968 British Leyland ended production of the Daimler limousine DR450 and the Vanden Plas Princess and chose to replace them by offering a 141 in extra-long wheelbase 420G with an eight-seater Hooper "Empress Line"-inspired (but still monocoque) body made by Vanden Plas.
+In 1968, British Leyland ended production of the Daimler limousine DR450 and the Vanden Plas Princess and chose to replace them by offering a 141 in extra-long wheelbase 420G with an eight-seater Hooper "Empress Line"-inspired (but still monocoque) body made by Vanden Plas.
 Aside from the shape of the rear part of the coachwork there was no link with Daimler cars made before Daimler became a subsidiary.

 British Leyland's "Daimler DS420" was announced in June 1968.
 Taller than the 420G the new car was nearly nineteen feet long and six feet six inches wide with "majestic proportions".
 The rear compartment carried six people in comfort on the rear seats and three fold-away occasional seats.
-Sir William Lyons pointed out it was less than half the price of any of its competitors.
+Sir William Lyons pointed out it was less than half the price of its competitors.

 The 420G wheelbase was extended by 21", with the mechanical underpinnings of the car being subtly reconfigured.
 This eight-seater car was built until 1992 and used by many countries in official capacities.
 It was frequently used by funeral homes for carrying mourners or in modified form as a hearse.

 Scale models

-A year after the Mark Ten's launch, popular toy car maker Corgi Toys released their #238 scale model of it, to great popularity.
+A year after the Mark Ten's launch, popular toy carmaker Corgi Toys released their #238 scale model of it, to great popularity.
 From 1962 to 1967, over 1.1 million were sold, and hardly any other Corgi model was released in as many colours.